 This gets easier as we begin performing a spot-check inventory.
 In those moments when we feel angry, sad, jealous or simply full of ourselves, we must stop and give the matter some consideration.
 Are we doing the right thing?
 Is there a better way to move forward?
 The sooner we recognize our dangerous thinking, the sooner we can do something to improve it.
 We can’t afford to rationalize our negative thoughts in an attempt to justify them, although the temptation to do so may be great.
 Instead, we stop and take a deep breath.
 Then, we make amends if necessary and try to identify a lesson that we may apply to similar situations in the future.

 Step Ten requires us to focus on both the positive and the negative when reviewing our thoughts and behaviors.
 We don’t waste too much time berating ourselves for our faults or praising ourselves for our victories.
 Instead, every moment becomes an opportunity to learn.
 When we do right, we express gratitude for our spiritual growth.
 And when we do wrong, we admit this immediately and try to do better.
 In performing this work, Step Ten improves more than our recovery.
 It improves our very conscience, the voice that keeps our soul in balance.
 Compared to the life we led when abusing drugs and alcohol, this is a miraculous improvement.
-As such, we should be ever grateful that the Twelve Steps have taken us so far.
+As such, we should be ever grateful that our 12 step recovery journey has taken us so far.